JosTheDude/hats/README.md

 ## Hats

 Hats is a simple plugin that adds a hatting system to your server!
-It has a hat gui for hat selection, permissions for each hat, as well as a simple and easy to configure config.yml and configurable message!
+It has a hat gui for hat selection, permissions for each hat, as well as a simple and easy to configure config.yml and configurable messages!

 **Commands**